ticketmaster/react-native-ticketmaster-ignite/README.md

 #### Refresh Token

 The Accounts SDK only returns an access token, not a refresh token.
 If `getToken()` returns `null` the refresh token may have expired.
-In this situation you can either call `logout()` so the user can login again to retrieve a new refresh token or you can call `refreshToken()` which will automatically present the login UI to the user.
+In this situation you can either call `logout()` so the user can manually login again to refresh the refresh token or you can call `refreshToken()` which will automatically present the login UI to the user.
+If you do not need to use an OAuth access token from the Accounts SDK, you typically do not need to worry about this and can rely on `isLoggedIn` from `useIgnite()` to control your UI login state.

 #### Reconfigure Accounts SDK